-Along side Challenge TB's country projects we are also undertaking five global projects.
+Along side Challenge TB's country projects we are also undertaking six global projects.
 These projects are mainly focussed on research and are multi country/multi year in nature.